meizabel/documentation/java/commands.md

 # Writing Commands

-Commands, as well as Events and Aggregate State are defined as protobuf messages `Command` is an instruction to do something.
+Commands, as well as Events and Aggregate State are defined as protobuf messages.
+`Command` is an instruction to do something.

 A command consists of two parts: